addeective/mv3keepAlive/README.md

 Please paste the content of example/background.js file at the beginning of your own service worker script.

+We have posted our own version of the MV3 keep alive extension on the Chrome Web Store under the extension id dnpicagigpocioedhbidlikohomefllp.

-and add the following lines to your manifest.json file:
+Add the following lines to your manifest.json file:

 ```